 Possible Language to Include in Your Syllabus

+It is always helpful to have your classroom and assignment rules in writing, both to promote clarity about your expectations and to forestall the use of ignorance as an excuse.
 The following suggestions are compiled from multiple syllabi in a variety of courses.
-Choose the ones that best address the type of class you teach and which align with your needs and educational philosophy as an instructor -- and ignore the rest.
+Choose the ones that best address the type of class you teach and that align with your needs and educational philosophy as an instructor -- and ignore the rest.
 If you think we've missed any important ones, please let us know.

-The following expectations are to enhance your ability to learn in this class, to avoid disruption and distraction to others, and to improve the quality of the classroom experience.
+The following expectations are to enhance your ability to learn in this class, to avoid distraction and disruption to others, and to improve the quality of the classroom experience.
 Repeated failure to meet these expectations may result in a lower grade for the course.

 - Please arrive on time to class and stay for the entire class period.
 Late arrivals and early departures are disruptive.

 - If, despite your best effort, you arrive late, please quietly take a seat at the back of the classroom.
 Similarly, in the rare event that you must leave class early (e.g. for a medical appointment), email me in advance to let me know, then sit close to the rear door and leave as unobtrusively as possible.
 If you can’t be there on time or must always leave early because of a class or work conflict, either seek specific permission from me or do not take this class.